Tomkata/RealEstateSearcher/README.md

 1. Project Overview

 RealEstateSearcher is designed to give you a scaffold for a real-estate listing/search service.
 It handles core concerns (data model, services, infrastructure) so you can focus on adding domain features or customizing UI.
-If your end-goal is to launch a full product, you’ll still need to add things like authentication, pagination, production-ready deployment, etc.